CWE-22: Path Traversal - Go

 Go's filepath.Clean() normalizes paths by resolving . and .. sequences, removing duplicate separators, and converting to OS-specific format (forward slashes on Unix, backslashes on Windows).
 However, this alone doesn't prevent traversal - a cleaned path like ../../../etc/passwd is still a valid traversal attack.
 The key is combining filepath.Clean() with boundary checks to ensure the resolved path stays within the allowed directory.
 Go's standard library lacks a built-in "is path within directory" function, requiring developers to implement this validation explicitly.

-Symbolic links present an additional challenge: filepath.Clean() doesn't resolve symlinks, so an attacker can create a symlink in an allowed directory pointing to sensitive files elsewhere. filepath.EvalSymlinks() resolves symlinks to their targets, but requires the file to exist.
-The safest pattern combines cleaning, canonicalization, boundary checking, and type verification (regular file vs directory/symlink) to prevent all traversal variants including symbolic link attacks.
+Symbolic links present an additional challenge: filepath.Clean() doesn't resolve symlinks, so an attacker can create a symlink in an allowed directory pointing to sensitive files elsewhere. filepath.EvalSymlinks() resolves symlinks to their targets, but requires the file to exist and is still a validation step before the later open.
+Strong patterns combine cleaning, canonicalization, boundary checking, type verification, and filesystem permissions that prevent attacker-controlled path swaps; Go 1.24+ root-relative file APIs are preferred where available.

-Primary Defence: Use filepath.Clean() to normalize paths, filepath.EvalSymlinks() to resolve symlinks, and verify the canonicalized path starts with the allowed base directory using strings.HasPrefix() or component-by-component comparison.
+Primary Defence: Prefer indirect file references or Go 1.24+ traversal-resistant root APIs such as os.OpenInRoot/os.OpenRoot where available.
+Otherwise, use filepath.Clean() to normalize paths, filepath.EvalSymlinks() to resolve symlinks for existing targets, and verify the canonicalized path is equal to the allowed base directory or starts with the base plus a path separator.
 Only access regular files, not symlinks or directories.

 Common Vulnerable Patterns